-The right of individual property ownership is clearly paramount to the common interest in a community association.
-There is no mechanism, in the absence of severe damage or destruction,1 whereby a typical community association could take possession of an individual's separate interest no matter how pressing the need, unless it were the result of foreclosure of a lien for non-payment of assessmentsa remedy provided under the contract upon which the community is created and funded.
-There is no community association equivalent to "Eminent Domain."
+The right of individual property ownership is paramount to that of the community association.
+There is no mechanism, absent severe damage or destruction,2 whereby a community association could take possession of an individual's separate interest no matter how pressing the need unless it resulted from the foreclosure of a lien for non-payment of assessmentsa remedy provided under the contract upon which the community is created and funded.
+Therefore, there is no community association power equivalent to eminent domain.

 So, while we sometimes describe them as "mini-governments" or "quasi-governmental entities," community associations are anything but.
 They are business organizations.
 They have no power outside of that conferred upon them by the contract--the covenants recorded against the individual properties.
 They have no "sovereign" or constitutional right to exist independent of that contract and only until the parties agree to amend the covenants.
 Community associations are not "governments but merely a management and organizational scheme imposed upon real property.
 They cannot print money.
 Their continuing existence relies upon the owners adhering to the contract and supplying the necessary operating capital.
 They can also become obsolete.
 When they do, there will be no constitutional precedent to save them; only the laws of economics will ultimately govern their fate.